FrenzyByte/fluidfrenzy/_docs/fluid-modifiers.md

 #### Source

 Is used to add/remove fluid from the simulation.
-- **Mode** - is the input mode of the modifier.
+- **Mode** - sets the input mode of the modifier.
     Options:
     - *Circle* - the modifier inputs the fluid in a circular shape.
     - *Box* - the modifier inputs fluid in a rectangular shape.
     - *Texture* - the modifier inputs the fluid from a source texture.
 - **Dynamic** - enables/disables if the modifier can be moved.
 When disabled the modifier will write to a static texture at the start of the simulation.
 This is useful if you have many fluid sources and want to improve your performance.
-- **Size** - the size of the volume.
+- **Size** - adjusts the size of the volume in world space.
-- **Strength** - the amount of fluids input by the volume
+- **Strength** - adjusts the amount of fluids input by the volume
-- **Falloff** - changes the curve of the distance-based strength to fall off faster/slower when the distance from the center is greater.
+- **Falloff** - Adjusts the curve of the distance-based strength to fall off faster/slower when the distance from the center is greater.
 Use this to create large but more focused fluid sources.
 A higher value means the source strength falls off faster.
 - **Texture** - the texture to use as an input.
 Only the red channel is used.

 <a name="fluid-volume-flow"></a>